ericyoc/markovian_anti_fragility/README.md

 This is necessary because hitting time is defined on connected graphs.

-The notebook also records how much of the original graph remains connected so that an apparent improvement is not mistaken for anti-fragility when the graph has simply collapsed to a tiny residual component.
+The notebook also records how much of the original graph remains connected so that an apparent improvement is not mistaken for Antifragility when the graph has simply collapsed to a tiny residual component.

 ### Size-Matched Control